Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Use case studies

 \subsubsection{Post assignment optimization}

 A particular case of generalized TSP is the assignment of jobs to workers.
 Assume a set of workers who are already assigned to a set of jobs and we have a set of vacancies.
 The objective will be to redistribute workers to the set of jobs, including filled and vacant jobs, such that we maximize a certain cost function and there are only 0 or 1 workers per job.
 This problem has been studied and treated at the end of \cite{TN_TSP}, using the formulation of \cite{JRP}, which seeks to maximize a combination between the productivity of the job and the compatibility of the worker assigned to it.
+As in the route-optimization case, the practical performance depends on the structure of the instance and on the ranks required by the encoding.